canonical/observability/decision-records/2025-08-04--profiling-interface.md

   - otlp-grpc
   - otlp-http

+We'll also include an `insecure` field that would inform the requirer that the advertised endpoints are running with TLS or not.

 So the databag model is going to be:
   - `otlp_grpc_endpoint_url:str`
+  - `insecure:bool`
   - `otlp_http_endpoint_url:Optional[str]`

 We omit `pyroscope_http` for now, as we don't know of any requirer who might be interested in using it.